shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step2.md

 3. In the Grok Parser, paste the log sample into the **Log samples** field.

-    Now, that you've pasted your log sample, let's define the rule.
-Because the logs in this source are complex, you can use the rule below to save time.
-However, you can click **Answer** below the steps on this page to see how the rule is built.

-4. Click the rule to copy it and then paste it into the **Define parsing rules** field in the Grok Parser.
+4. Click the rule below to copy it and then paste it into the **Define parsing rules** field.

     `rule %{ip:network.client.ip} %{notSpace:http.ident:nullIf("-")} %{notSpace:http.auth:nullIf("-")} \[%{date("dd/MMM/yyyy:HH:mm:ss Z"):date}\] "%{word:http.method} %{notSpace:http.url} HTTP\/%{number:http.version}" %{number:http.status_code} %{integer:network.bytes_written} "%{notSpace:http.referer}" "%{data:http.useragent}"`{{copy}}

-    Notice that the rule matches the sample.
+    Notice that the rule matches the sample and extract the attributes.

 5. Enter `Using custom rule`{{copy}} for **Name the processor** and click **Save**.